That’s the number of online applications that actually reach a human being…

 You might think the company is looking at each of these resumes and carefully hand-picking applicants to come in for an interview.

 On average, an open role at a well known company gets ~250 resumes.
 75% of these resumes came from some sort of online portal (the company’s online application, a career aggregator site like Indeed.com, etc.).
 Once submitted, these applications are screened by Applicant Tracking Software that scans them for keywords.
-At the end of the process, 10 resumes (4%) make it into the hands of a recruiter.
+At the end of the process, 10 resumes (2%) get a call back for an interview.

 Sounds pretty bad right?
 What if I told you that wasn’t even the worst part.